network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 it is hard to narrow down the cause and make the user aware of it.
 Popular measurement platforms that focus on speed and idle latency only obscure the bufferbloat problem.

-Finally, it is important to remember that buffers only fill behind the slowest “bottleneck” link of the network.
+Finally, it is important to remember that buffers only fill behind the slowest "bottleneck" link of the network.
-The “bottleneck node” is one where the queueing occurs during heavy traffic.
+The "bottleneck node" is one where the queueing occurs during heavy traffic.

 We believe that it is necessary to create a standardized way for measuring the extent of bufferbloat in a network and express it in a comprehensible way.
 Existing network measurement tools could add a responsiveness measurement to their set of metrics.
-It will also raise the awareness to the problem and shift the focus away from simply quantifying network quality with the two “standard: measures: throughput and idle latency.
+It will also raise the awareness to the problem and shift the focus away from simply quantifying network quality with the two "standard: measures: throughput and idle latency.

 In this document, we describe a methodology for measuring bufferbloat and its impact on the user experience.
 We create the term "Responsiveness under working conditions" to make it more user-accessible.